LieberInstitute/DeDHed/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to obtain the qsvs for a
+dataset:

 ``` r
 library(qsvaR)